Hardness of RNA Folding Problem with Four Symbols: From Cliques to RNA Folding

-First of all, none of $C_5, C_6$ can be an $x$ clique gadget.
-Suppose that $C_5$ is an $x$ clique gadget.
-Then by Lemma~\ref{lem-8}, $C_6$ is either a $y$ clique gadget or a $z$ clique gadget.
+Observe that none of $C_5$ and $C_6$ can be a type-$x$ clique gadget.
+Suppose that $C_5$ is of type-$x$.
+Then $C_6$ is either type-$y$ or type-$z$ by Lemma~\ref{lem-8}.
 In any case, Lemma~\ref{lem-9} is violated.

-Therefore, we can (without loss of generality) assume that $C_5$ is a $y$ clique gadget, and $C_6$ is a $z$ clique gadget.
+Therefore, without loss of generality, we assume $C_5$ is of type-$y$.
+Then, by Lemma~\ref{lem-8}, $C_6$ must be of type-$z$.